 Burts Hotel - With dishes made from the finest local top quality ingredients, it’s no wonder Burts Hotel is renowned for its excellent cuisine.
 The Bistro Bar’s extensive lunch and supper menu will satisfy every taste.
 A favourite place to eat for many, Burts offers reliable, lovely food.

-The Hoebridge - The Hoebridge is a family-run restaurant in the Scottish Borders opened in 2015.
-Their focus is on creating a small seasonal menu that changes each month, enabling us to serve our customers the freshest local produce available.
-They make everything they can by hand: from bread, pastries and ice creams to pasta, pickles and preserves.
-What they don't make themselves is sourced from some of the best producers in Scotland – Shaw's and Hardiesmill for our local meats, fish from Campbell Brothers, I.J.
+The Hoebridge - A family-run restaurant in the Scottish Borders opened in 2015.
+With a focus on creating a small seasonal menu that changes each month, customers are served the freshest local produce available.
+Everything they can is made by hand: from bread, pastries and ice creams to pasta, pickles and preserves.
+What they don't make themselves is sourced from some of the best producers in Scotland – Shaw's and Hardies mill for local meats, fish from Campbell Brothers, I.J.
 Mellis cheese, Luckie Coffee and beer from Tempest Brewery.